 How often do you say, I’ll do do that project when I’m less busy or think I’m going to chase my dream; but not until next year, because I’ll have more time then.
 Or I’ll launch that podcast/ blog/ product/ newsletter/ insert here…when the time’s right?

-Here’s is just a short list of some of the excuses I’ve heard myself making:
+Here’s just a short list of some of the excuses I’ve been making:

 I’ll send that pitch … when I’m ‘ready’

 I’ll launch my course … when my audience is ‘big enough’